polymaths-lab/3d-coarse-graining-elastohydrodynamics/README.md

 "get_params_chlamy.m" gives initial condition and params for a toy Chlamydomonas.

 "generate_calc_Mh_mex.m" generates MEX file calc_Mh_mex which can be used instead of calc_Mh to speed up mobility matrix calculation

+---

+Acknowledgements:

+Thanks to Philip Bayly and Alexis Rivera for pointing out a bug in calc_Q.m